Almond Butter-Stuffed Pears Recipe

 - In a large saucepan, combine pear juice, 1 cup wine, brown sugar and vanilla bean.
 Bring to a boil.
 Remove from heat; remove vanilla bean.
 With a sharp knife, scrape bean to remove the seeds; stir into sauce.
 Discard bean.
 Return to a boil; cook, uncovered, over medium heat for 50-55 minutes or until mixture coats the back of a metal spoon.

-- Preheat oven to 400°.
+- Meanwhile, preheat oven to 400°.
 Slice 1 in. off the top of each pear and set aside.
 Core pears, leaving bottoms intact.
 Fill with reserved almond mixture.
 Place pears in a shallow roasting pan; replace tops.
 Add remaining wine.
 Bake, uncovered, 30-35 minutes or until pears are tender, basting occasionally.
 Serve with sauce.
 Yield: 12 servings.

 Reviews for Almond Butter-Stuffed Pears(4)